 - Coat all four slices of bread with a little olive oil on one side and turn over.
 Spread all four slices of bread with 1 oz each of goat cheese each, and top with cranberry sauce.
 Place turkey over the cranberry sauce.
 Place other slice of bread spread with goat cheese on top.
 Place on panini maker and grill until browned and golden.
 Serve warm.

 Solution: Pie Parfaits in Mason Jars

 Let’s face it.
 There are worse things in life than having leftover pie.
 I mean, that is the best leftover to score is some leftover dessert!
-The fact of the matter is though, the pie has seen better days.
-The slices aren’t really…um…slices anymore, and the pie kind of just looks sad after its big day on Thanksgiving.
+The fact of the matter is, though, the pie has seen better days.
+The slices aren’t really…um…slices anymore, and the pie kind of looks sad after its big day on Thanksgiving.
 What to do?
-Destroy it even more of course!
+Destroy it even more, of course!
 Chop that apple or pumpkin pie up into chunks and layer it into jars with whipped cream.
 Top with some chopped nuts and serve.
 A delicious…and possibly the cutest dessert you can serve after Thanksgiving!

-Looking for more great recipes?
+Are you looking for more great recipes?
 Check out Girl and Her Kitchen to find holiday recipes and so much more!
 Happy Thanksgiving!